Station update August 2016

 The military mast is supported at the base by a tripod made up of, guess what, more military mast.
 The metal tripod fitting came from a long time eBay seller of fiberglass and aluminum poles.
 Each leg of the tripod has 2 fiberglass sections.
 Then the smooth walled aluminum sections slide up through the tripod.
 I can feed up around 10 sections solo and 12 or 13 with a helper.

 I guy it about 60% from the top with dacron line.
 This time around I put a couple of marine grade pulleys at the top so changing out antennas will be a snap.
+This ladder line fed dipole has been replaced by a couple of coax fed antenas.
+I finally got smart enough to use pulleys up top and that makes antenna changes a whole lot easier.

 Field Day 2010 with the Thomasville Amateur Radio Club (former QTH)